ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/_next-steps.md

 ---
-next_step_guidance: Thank you for completing the Milvus RAG tutorial.
+next_step_guidance: Thank you for completing the RAG with Zilliz Cloud Learning Path.
+You might be interested in learning how to run the Llama 3.1 8B model with KleidiAI optimizations on Arm servers.

 recommended_path: /learning-paths/servers-and-cloud-computing/llama-cpu/